 How to make a spiral notebook

 To start making a spiral bound book, you need a stack of prints!
 This will comprise the guts of your book.
 Then, you need to cover your book with printed cardstock covers (front and back).
 Many people also opt to add on clear covers (and a black vinyl back) onto spiral bound books.

 Next, you punch holes into the stack of sheets to thread the spiral coil through.
-This step is pretty straightforward—but make sure to match the coils to the holes that are punched by the machine.
-There are three popular coil binding types—each with their own unique hole patterns: spiral binding (also called “coil binding”, with round holes), comb binding (with rectangular holes), and wire-o binding (different sized rectangular holes).
+This step is pretty straightforward—but make sure to match the notebook binding coils to the holes that are punched by the machine.
+There are three popular spiral notebook coil binding types—each with their own unique hole patterns: spiral binding (also called “coil binding”, with round holes), comb binding (with rectangular holes), and wire-o binding (different sized rectangular holes).
 Just make sure to ask your coil supplier whether it will be compatible with your hole punching equipment.

 After you punch the holes, you need to actually bind the book.
 To do this, you need to thread your spiral coil all the way through the book.
 Always leave at least a quarter inch on both the top and bottom of the book.
 Then, you take the handheld coil crimp to clip and crimp of both ends; squeeze and twist the crimping tool.
 Twisting the crimper will cause the end of the spiral coil to twist—this keeps the coil from spinning through the holes and unbinding the book.